 Welcome to the web version of The Effect.
 The Effect will soon be out in published form from Chapman & Hall, but they have allowed this free Bookdown version to remain here on theeffectbook.net.
-This Bookdown version will continue to be free, but I also hope that you will purchase the published version when it is available.
-If you would like to be kept informed about updates to the book, such as when the published version is available for preorder but also other updates, please add your email to the mailing list (no more than one email/month).
+This Bookdown version will continue to be free, but I also hope that you will purchase the published version now that preorders are available.
+If you would like to be kept informed about updates to the book, such as when the published version is released or when teaching materials are available, please add your email to the mailing list (no more than one email/month).

 The Effect is a book intended to introduce students (and non-students) to the concepts of research design and causality in the context of observational data.
 The book is written in an intuitive and approachable way and doesn’t overload on technical detail.
 Why teach regression and research design at the same time when they are fundamentally different things?
 First learn why you want to structure a design in a certain way, and what it is you want to do to the data, and then afterwards learn the technical details of how to run the appropriate model.